Ranking Structure

 Requirements:

-1. Must have attended one of the following: game night, social night, meeting or workshop.
+1. Attend one of the following: game night, social night, meeting or workshop.

 Duties: